numalariamodeling/FE-2023-examples/README.md

                                		   filename_suffix=f'Monthly_U5_{sim_year}')
       ```
     - In the `general_sim()`, find the command `experiment.run(wait_until_done=True, platform=platform)` (line 148 in the solution script).
 This is the command that submits and runs our simulations.
 Notice that it has an argument to "wait until done" - this is what gives us the progress bar for the completion of our simulations after submission.
 Now that we are running longer simulations, set that to `False` to free up your terminal.
-        - *Tip: You should also remove the print messages following this line about whether or not the experiment has succeeded as we are no longer waiting for it to finish before continuing through the script.
+        - ⚠️ *You should also remove the print messages following this line about whether or not the experiment has succeeded as we are no longer waiting for it to finish before continuing through the script.
 This will cause you to get the "experiment failed" warning message as the simulations will still be running (and thus not succeeded) when the submission script (`run_example_calibration.py`) runs this line.
 Instead, use `squeue -A b1139` to check the status of your running jobs on QUEST and then use stderr.txt and stdout.txt to determine if your simulations succeeded or failed when they finish running.*
     - Update the `expt_name` and run your simulations.
             - These simulations may take longer due to the longer simulation duration.
 You can check the progress of your jobs and what else is running on the same allocation using `squeue -A b1139` or just the progress of your jobs with `squeue -u <username>`.
             - Once the simulations finish running, check your outputs.
 Is everything there?
 Do all your reports look like you expect?